marco-souza/marco.pages.dev/README.md

 # Marco's ~overengineered~ Personal Site

-Welcome to the repository for my ~overengineered~ overengineered personal site, hosted on Cloudflare Pages.
+Welcome to the repository for my ~overengineered~ personal site, hosted on Cloudflare Pages.
 This project is built using a modern development stack to ensure a seamless and efficient development and deployment experience.

 ## Features 🚀